Driv3r-tech/ai-dialog-guide/chapters/eng/chapter12.md

 [📚 Back to Table of Contents](../../README.md)

 # 1.2.
-Dealing with Hallucinations and Distortions in AI Responses
+Handling Hallucinations and Distortions in AI Responses

 One of the most dangerous yet subtle meta-problems is **AI hallucinations** — situations when a language model confidently makes up facts, terms, references, definitions, or logical connections that don’t exist.